-- By the end-middle of 20254:
+- By the middle of 2025:

-- Assess the feasibility of updatingUpdate the citywide affordable housing ordinance to align with recent feasibility studies and area plan approvals for the Patrick Henry Drive Specific Planand the Freedom Circle Focus Area that support deeper affordability requirements (5% very low income, 5% low income, and 5% moderate income) for inclusionary rental and ownership projects.
+- Update the citywide affordable housing ordinance to align with recent feasibility studies and area plan approvals for the Patrick Henry Drive Specific Plan and the Freedom Circle Focus Area that support deeper affordability requirements (5% very low income, 5% low income, and 5% moderate income) for inclusionary rental and ownership projects.
 Complying with the proposed affordability requirements would entitle developers to use the Density Bonus provisions of state law. - Assess the feasibility of updating the ordinance's definition of "moderate income" units from 120% AMI to 100% AMI to further distinguish the difference between "moderate income" and market rents.
-This responds to stakeholder feedback that 120% AMI is not affordable for many residents and in some cases exceeds market rents. - Conduct community outreach to present and receive feedback on the feasibility study and bring the study and summary of community feedback to City Council. - By the end of 2024, dDetermine the feasibility and marketability of changes to the BMP program that would keep new BMP homes affordable, or deed restricted, for 20-30 years instead of just five years.
-Such changes could also make the City's BMP program compatible with the County's new Below Market Rate Partnership program which aims to assist low and very low-income first--time homebuyers.
+This responds to stakeholder feedback that 120% AMI is not affordable for many residents and in some cases exceeds market rents. - Conduct community outreach to present and receive feedback on the feasibility study and bring the study and summary of community feedback to City Council. - Determine the feasibility and marketability of changes to the BMP program that would keep new BMP homes affordable, or deed restricted, for 20-30 years instead of just five years.
+Such changes could also make the City's BMP program compatible with the County's new Below Market Rate Partnership program which aims to assist low and very lowincome first-time homebuyers.
 This responds to stakeholder feedback that homeownership is desired but increasingly less attainable in Santa Clara.

-- On an annual basis, mMonitor and report the effectiveness of the Affordable Housing Ordinance in expanding affordable housing choices through the City's Annual Progress Report to HCD.

-- Conduct in-person outreach once per year in low and moderate resource areas of the City to educate residents on how to use local and regional housing lottery systems and fair housing resources.
+- Monitor and report the effectiveness of the Affordable Housing Ordinance in expanding affordable housing choices through the City's Annual Progress Report to HCD. - Conduct in-person outreach once per year in low and moderate resource areas of the City to educate residents on how to use local and regional housing lottery systems and fair housing resources.
 Relevant Policies: Policy B-1, Policy B-2, Policy B-3, Policy C-1, Policy C-2, Policy C-3, Policy C-4, Policy D-1, Policy D-4